 The monthly billing notification is a courtesy to assist students with their responsibility to be aware of and take care of their student account.
 Students are responsible to know what their balance is, seek assistance if they have questions, and ensure their student account is in good standing.

-* Upperclass students must have completed course pre-registration and be assigned to a housing/meal plan to be assessed the corresponding fees.
+* Upperclass students must be anticipated to enroll and be assigned to a housing/meal plan to be assessed the corresponding fees.

 ** If a family utilizes a monthly payment plan, the payment due dates are defined by the plan.